apocalyptech/exordium/README.rst

   mounts), that's fine, but there is NO support for multiple libraries in Exordium.

-- All music files are managed by hand, or via some other means.
-Exordium will never attempt to write to your library directory for any reason.
+- All music files are managed outside of Exordium.
+Exordium itself will never attempt to write to your library directory for any reason.
 It requires read access only.
 (Write access to a directory on the filesystem is required for zipfile downloads, but that directory need not